 A loss of, mergers of, or backward integration of customers can lead to major changes in the customer structure.
 Due to our very diversified customer structure, however, these risks are limited.
 In addition, we cooperate closely with our core customers within the framework of our key account management.

-The group of sales risks is assessed as being “medium.”
+The group of sales risks is still assessed as being “medium.”
 In the year under review, we only slightly changed our assessment of the probability of occurrence and loss potential from sales risks.

 Risks from Business Combinations and Investments